 Brian Silvey, a popular local fishing guide (pictured above) has perfected the "Dry Fly/Dropper" technique for fishing Oregon's Deschutes River.
 During the summer months there are many different hatches of caddis, mayflies and midges.
 Each has a slightly different emergent sequence, but all have fairly long drift cycle along the bottom of the river before they start their ascent toward the surface of the water.
 Insects normally tend to collect near the bottom of the river and at the surface of the water.
 Trout know this and they target these two areas.
 A "Dry Fly/Dropper Rig" covers these two areas.
 Much of the pre-emergent insect drift happens within inches of the bottom, so it is to your advantage to fish your nymph as close to the bottom as possible.

 Pictured above is a Redband trout with a caddis pupa stuck in its lip.
 This fish fell for a Bead head fly that was suspended under large dry fly.
 Experiment with different lengths of droppers.
 Often a longer dropper will catch more fish.
 Most often fishing your dry fly upstream and dead-drift back to you will produce the most strikes.
 However, it is also a good idea to to allow your fly to pass you on its downstream trajectory, then slowly raise your rod tip to bring the nymph to the surface of the water.
 Fish will often strike as they see your nymph rising, as they naturally do during a hatch.

-Casting a "Dry Fly/Dropper Setup" does require skill and patience, as the flies can tangle.
-Use a smooth stroke with smooth stops.
+Casting a "Dry Fly Dropper Setup" does require skill and patience, as the flies can tangle and the second fly can rob the cast of speed.
+I takes longer for your back cast to straighten out, Use a smooth stroke with smooth stops.
 Avoid casts that send shock waves down the line and leader.